maiska/qubes-doc.rtd/user/how-to-guides/how-to-update.rst

 |Qubes Update|

+You can easily decide which qubes to update by clicking on the checkbox in the column header.
+At startup, only the qubes for which updates are known are selected for updating, but clicking on the mentioned checkbox will also select all qubes with the “MAYBE” status.
+It is recommended to update all qubes with the statuses “YES” and “MAYBE”.

-Simply follow the on-screen instructions, and the tool will download and install all available updates for you.
+Then simply follow the on-screen instructions, and the tool will download and install all available updates for you.
 Note that if you are downloading updates over Tor (``sys-whonix``), this can take a very long time, especially if there are a lot of updates available.

 Restarting after updating
 -------------------------